thesofakillers/ir1-labs/hw2/ANS.md

 > that can address inherent bias in user interactions such as clicks.

 > 2a) 15.0p According to their experimental results, How successful is IPS in
 > addressing bias in click data?
-In the presence of high degrees of bias, how the
+In the presence of high degrees of bias, how
-> performance of their model could be improved?
+> could the performance of their model be improved?

-YOUR ANSWER HERE
+The authors empirically evaluate IPS in experiments using synthetic and real-world data.

+For their experiments with simulated data, IPS is clearly quite succesful in addressing bias in click data.
+Based on figure 1 of their work, we see Propensity SVM and Clipped Propensity SVM rankers both greatly outperforming the Naive SVM ranker (which does not address bias whatsoever), with the average rank of relevant results approaching ideal values (those of the Skyline oracle model) as the number of training clicks increases.
+This is not the case for the Naive SVM ranker, whose peformance remains flat and never approaches ideal values regardless of the amount of data provided.

+Based on these curves, in the presence of high degrees of bias, the performance of the models can be improved simply by providing additional training data (i.e. additional training clicks).

+**TODO: ADD MORE?**

 > 2b) 25.0p One of the implicit biases that are ignored as a result of their IPS
 > formulation is the bias caused by implicitly treating non-clicked items as not